jinfeijoy/computer_vision/README.md

    * Object detection: accuracy / recall, model compression
    * Image Classification: in current stage, for selfdriving speed is the pain point
    * object tracking: motion estimation
+* Basic Processor: Machine learning algorithms such as k-NN, SVMs, and even Convolutional Neural Networks require all images in a dataset to have a fixed feature vector size.
+In the case of images, this requirement implies that our images must be preprocessed and scaled to have identical widths and heights.
+* KNN: fluffiness and lightness ??

 ### Reference